Did you know that the cannabis plant is a powerhouse in the field of sustainability?

 Aside from being used in the manufacturing of sustainable products and absorbing carbon dioxide from our atmosphere, hemp has another use: it can help the soil.

 But how?
 And are there actual solutions that can be applied on a larger scale here?
-Today we have a look.
+Today we take a look.

 The roots are where a plant uptakes much of its water and nutrients.
 Some plants have shallow roots, and some have deeper roots.
 Plants with deeper roots tend to be more drought resistant, as they can draw water from deeper in the soil.
 But the plants aren’t the only thing that benefits from deep roots…